lochanalmr/lemonhealth-c/README.md

 simply classifying using the supported functions.
 More advanced classifications are expected to be done using the all measurements.

-This program is built for running on Microsoft Windows, using C. Previous features from the Python version ([lemonhealth-python](https://github.com/lochanalmr/lemonhealth-python)) are directly ported to C.
+This program is built for running on Windows & Linux, using C. Previous features from the Python version ([lemonhealth-python](https://github.com/lochanalmr/lemonhealth-python)) are directly ported to C.